ayngaranthavanesan/ayngaranthavanesan.github.io/_pages/about.md

   - /about.html
 ---

-This is the website of Ayngaran Thavanesan, the British and (1st ever?) theoretical cosmologist of Eelam Tamil descent.
+This is the website of Ayngaran Thavanesan, the British and (perhaps 1st-ever?) theoretical cosmologist of Eelam Tamil descent.

 Ayngaran is currently a PhD candidate at the University of Cambridge, working on the wavefunction of the universe and the cosmological correlators encoded therein.
 He is a Institue of Physics Bell Burnell Graduate scholar and Jesus College David and Susan Hibbitt scholar.